kruti1210/limit-to-friends/README.md

 # limit-to-friends
 Chrome Extension to alter content sharing preferences on Facebook for CS 105.
+Does this work??